green64/GifTastic-API/README.md

 Inline block style!
 That's all it took to render my images more attractively.
 Sometimes the easiest solutions are just fine.

+Also, moving my search field to the left keeps it from disappearing on smaller viewports.
+Always be thinking of responsiveness for usability on mobile, mobile, mobile!

 Before Styling | After Styling
 ------------ | -------------